School of Engineering \ Biomedical Engineering

 This course aims to teach the biomechanical principles related to bones, skeletal muscles, tendons, ligaments, and neural structures in the human body.
 It focuses on associating fundamental mechanical concepts—such as statics, kinematics, and kinetics—with biological structures and emphasizes problem-solving.
 Students will develop the ability to analyze the mechanical properties of bones, articular cartilage, tendons, ligaments, the nervous system, and movable joints.
 Additionally, the course provides the foundational knowledge necessary for conducting analyses and applications in clinical biomechanics and biomedical engineering.

-1. Understanding the biomechanical responses of biological tissues such as bones, cartilage, muscles, and nerves, as well as the biomechanics of movable joint regions.
+1. Learning the biomechanical responses of biological tissues such as bone, cartilage, muscle, and nerve, as well as mobile joint regions.

 2. Learning fundamental mechanical principles.